Shekkizh Knowledge Base

 Tool use and function calling

-• Train structured tool selection and argument formatting directly
+• Train tool selection and argument formatting directly.

-• Evaluate exact schema adherence, not just rough intent
+• Evaluate exact schema adherence, not just intent.

 Multilingual quality

-Multilingual behavior is likely called out because post-training can easily overfit to English-centric assistant behavior.
-If multilingual quality matters, it needs explicit representation in both the data mixture and the eval suite.
+Multilingual performance often degrades if post-training becomes too English-centric.
+If multilingual quality matters, it needs explicit representation in both the training mixture and the eval suite.

 Long-context and recall